COOKIE POLICY

 Analytical

-Browser ID cookie to uniquely identify the devices on which LinkedIn is accessed in order to detect abuse on the platform.
+Browser identification cookie to uniquely identify devices accessing LinkedIn in order to detect abuse on the platform.

 3/2024